-- Temporary directors.
+- The cost of temporary directors.

-- Organizational meetings.
+- The cost of organizational meetings.

 - State incorporation fees.

-- Accounting services for setting up the corporation.
+- The cost of accounting services for setting up the corporation.

-Legal services for items such as drafting the charter, bylaws, terms of the original stock certificates, and minutes of organizational meetings.
+- The cost of legal services (such as drafting the charter, bylaws, terms of the original stock certificates, and minutes of organizational meetings).